 Back River: Available only to South Shore Yacht Club members due to lack of public access

 World's End: Available to anyone, accessible by boat only (destination location for day trips or overnight trips)

 Residential Mooring Permit

 The Harbormaster issues Residential Mooring Permits to those boaters who would like to obtain a permit for a single-point mooring location that is not included in an engineered mooring field.
 Applications are approved on a case-by-case basis.
 Most applicants for this permit have waterfront property and/or must be able to reasonably access the mooring location from their residence.
-All residential mooring assignments begin with a wait list application.
+All residential mooring assignments begin with a mooring assignment list application.

 Boat Docking Permit

 The Harbormaster issues Boat Docking Permits to those boaters who have contracted for a slip at a marina located in Hingham, including Bare Cove Marina, Hingham Harbor Marina and Hingham Shipyard Marina.
 All boats docked in a slip must display a current and valid Boat Docking permit.
 Apply for a docking permit through MooringInfo and select the "Slip Assignment" list; the marina must confirm that you have a current contract for the assigned slip.

 Dinghy Dock Permit

 The Harbormaster issues Dinghy Dock Permits to those boaters who would like to keep a dinghy on the Dinghy Float at the Town Pier.
 All Dinghy Dock assignments begin with an assignment list application.
 Apply online at MooringInfo and select "Dinghy Dock" on the drop down menu in the application for a mooring assignment.